dmijatovic/react-redux-i18n/README.md

-# React webpack 4 i18n starter template
+# React-redux-custom-i18n demo

-This is webpack 4 starter with scss enabled and babel version 7.
-It tests use of ContextAPI for handling localization.
-It is continuation of [react-w4-starter](https://github.com/dmijatovic/react-webpack4-starter).
-For the basic setup please look at that repo.
-This repo will focus on ContextAPI used for i18n.
+This is webpack 4 starter with scss enabled, babel version 7 and redux.
+It test use of redux and custom json files for handling localization.
+The project is continuation of [react-w4-starter](https://github.com/dmijatovic/react-webpack4-starter).
+For explanation about basic setup look at that repo.
+This repo focus is on custom redux translation approach I plan to use.

 ## NPM scripts